 The standard S10 and the S10+ both have dual-edge displays along with in-display fingerprint sensors, while the cheaper S10e has a flat display and a side-mounted fingerprint sensor.
 All three models have IP68 water and dust resistance, microSD slots and USB Type-C.

-A horizontal camera setup is expected on the back and a circular rear-mounted fingerprint sensor is present below in the leaks, meaning no in-display fingerprint sensor for the G8, like the S10e.
+A horizontal camera setup is on the back and a circular rear-mounted fingerprint sensor is present below, meaning no in-display fingerprint sensor for the G8, like the S10e.

-The LG G8 ThinQ will have a headphone jack and USB Type-C based on the rumours.
-It is also expected to offer official IP ratings for water and dust resistance.
+The LG G8 ThinQ has a headphone jack and USB Type-C and it also offers an IP68 rating for water and dust resistance, as well as MIL STD 810G.

 - S10 range: 5.8-inches to 6.4-inches, OLED, 19:9